douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ### Overview

-Whilst anybody may run a node of the [Fetch Ledger](https://docs.fetch.ai/) there are some publicly available servers whose Addresses can be found using the Bootstrapping functionality.
+Whilst anybody may run a node in the [Fetch Ledger](https://docs.fetch.ai/) there are some publicly available servers whose Addresses can be found using our Bootstrapping functionality.

+Bootstrapping works by one passing in the name of a publicly available server on the Fetch network and bootstrapping returns this Server's Host and Port.

-The Host and Port values returned will by below code will then be used when querying the balance later in this example, or for other actions related to the ledger such transferring funds or executing a smart contract.
+The Host and Port of a server on the network is needed to perform operations against the Ledger such as querying an account balance, transferring funds or submitting a smart contract to the Ledger.

 - Importing the Bootstrapping Class
 ```